billkarsh/OverStrike/README.md

 OverStrike is a postprocessing adjunct to SpikeGLX.

-OverStrike overwrites noisy regions in you binary data file with zeros:
+OverStrike overwrites noisy regions in binary data with zeros:

 - Zero any range of samples or times.
 - Zero all channels or a specified subset.